antoniaettorre/kt_link_prediction/README.md

 * **./graphs/assistments/triples_possible.txt**: the file containing the list of all the possible triples whose score we want to predict;
-* **./graphs/assistments/triples_possible.txt**: the file containing the list of all the real triples (among the possible ones), which represents the ground truth for out evaluation.
+* **./graphs/assistments/triples_possible.txt**: the file containing the list of all the real triples (among the possible ones), which represents the ground truth for our evaluation.

 Moreover, the subdirectory **./gembs/assistments/TransE_l2/config0** will be created to store the Graph Embeddings to be used for link prediction (see section "Computing Knowledge Graph Embeddings" below).

 After the preprocessing, the KGEs need to be computed as illustrated in the following section ("Computing Knowledge Graph Embeddings").

 Once the KGEs are computed and stored in the correct directory (**./gembs/assistments/TransE_l2/config0**), the script **map_transform_input.py** can be used to create the input files for the Link Prediction model.
 The script simply maps the triples in the file **./graphs/assistments/triples_possible.txt** to the numerical